 Art and Design Printing Printing with sponges, vegetables and fruit.
-Printing Alt and Doorgin onto paper and textile.
+Printing Art and Deorgh onto paper and textile.
 Designing a printing block and Observational creating a repeating pattern.
 Creating a castle painting. drawings of signs of summer Music In the Groove How to be in the groove with different styles of music.
 Design and Fruit salad Designing, making and evaluating a fruit salad.
-Using and practising cutting skills using knives.
-Technology History Castles Identifying features of a castle and thinking about who would have lived there.
+Using Technology and practising cutting skills using knives.
+History Castles Identifying features of a castle and thinking about who would have lived there.
 Understanding that Britain has a monarchy.
-Homes throughout time Understanding the changes that have happened within Geography The United houses over the past 150 years.
-Identifying the four countries making up the United Coography Kingdom Kingdom.
+Homes throughout Understanding the changes that have happened within time houses over the past 150 years.
+Geography The United Identifying the four countries making up the United Kingdom Kingdom.
 Naming some main towns and cities in the UK.
 Using different resources including books, the internet and atlases to answer questions.
 Physical Swimming Swimming lessons will continue at Parkside Swimming Education Pools for all three classes Athletics Preparation for Sports Day.
-RSHE and Cultural Diversity Healthy Eating Understand that food gives us energy and helps us grow and fight off diseases.
-Learn the principles of planning and preparing a range of healthy meals.
+RSHE and Cultural Diversity Healthy Eating Understand that food gives us energy and helps us 2.1.0.0.0. grow and fight off diseases.
+Learn the principles of Physical Health and Fitness planning and preparing a range of healthy meals.
 Understand that some foods are unhealthy, as they contain too much salt, saturated fat or sugar.
-Physical Health Learn about exercise: what is it?
-Discuss sports and and Fitness clubs both in and out of school and learn about the characteristics and benefits of an active lifestyle.
-Learn how and when to seek support, including which adults to speak to in school if they are worried about their health.
-Basic First Aid Learn what to do if they are hurt.
-How can they help Basic First Aid themselves if they have been injured?
-Discuss the difference between being unwell and injured.
+Basic First Aid Domocra Learn about exercise: what is it?
+Discuss sports and clubs both in and out of school and learn about the Democracy characteristics and benefits of an active lifestyle.
+Learn Equality how and when to seek support, including which adults to speak to in school if they are worried about their Globalisation health.
+Citizenship Learn what to do if they are hurt.
+How can they help themselves if they have been injured?
+Discuss the Active difference between being unwell and injured.
 Understand how to make a 999 call.
-Practise in a classroom.
-Understand what is meant by 'emergency' and the importance of calling 999 in that situation.
-Democracy Have a desire to improve the world we live in.
-Equality Be willing to take turns and share.
+Practise in a Participation classroom.
+Understand what is meant by 'emergency' Co-operation and the importance of calling 999 in that situation.
+Have a desire to improve the world we live in.
+Be willing to take turns and share.
 Work cooperatively to solve problems or achieve goals.
-Clobalization Understand immediate and local environment and Globalisation simple links with other places (e.g. through food).
-Citizenship Be willing to stand up and speak for others to defend their rights.
-Active ansa ng.no.
-Participation Be willing to take part in activities both inside and Co-operation outside of the classroom.
-Religious Co-operation How do the Looking at different stories from the Gurus and how this Education stories from the affects Sikh children.
-Luddation
+Understand immediate and local environment and simple links with other places (e.g. through food).
+Be willing to stand up and speak for others to defend their rights. anon nghio.
+Be willing to take part in activities both inside and outside of the classroom.
+Religious How do the Looking at different stories from the Gurus and how this Education stories from the affects Sikh children.